TheHive-Project/TheHiveDocs/installation/docker-guide.md

 ## Customize the Docker Image

-By Default, TheHive docker image adds minimal configuration:
+By default, TheHive docker image adds minimal configuration:
  - choose a random secret (play.http.secret.key)
  - search ElasticSearch instance (host named `elasticsearch`) and add it to configuration
  - search Cortex instance (host named `cortex`) and add it to configuration